Climate Data Collection

 Scope and Contents

-The Climate Data Collection consists of documents dated 1872 to 2017.
-Most of the materials consist of climate data sheets from the NWS, COOP, and MSWS, as well as from other sources such as the Colorado Amateur Radio Weather Net and other unknown sources.
+The Climate Data Collection consists of documents dated 1872 to 2019.
+Most of the materials consist of data sheets from the National Weather Service, Cooperative Observer Program, and Mountain States Weather Services, as well as from other sources such as the Colorado Amateur Radio Weather Net and other unknown sources.
 The earliest set of data was collected by local observers and submitted to the Smithsonian Institution or the U.S. Army Signal Service.
 In addition, the collection contains correspondence, newspaper clippings, photographs, observer contact information, and other miscellaneous weather information.
 The material is useful for providing insight into the climatic patterns of the Rocky Mountain region, particularly Colorado, but also Wyoming, Nebraska, New Mexico, and Montana.
-One large set of data documents more than thirty years of Fort Collins, Colorado, weather, and another set documents Denver weather for more than sixty years.
+One large set of data documents more than forty years of Fort Collins, Colorado, weather, and another set documents Denver weather for more than sixty years.
 In addition, there is a small amount of climate information for New Jersey and Maryland.

 Restrictions on Access